-- 9. As per Regulation 67 of the KSERC (Conduct of Business) (Amendment) Regulations 2014, any person or party affected by the decision, direction or order of the Commission may, within forty five days of making such decision, direction or order, apply for a review.
+- 8. As per Regulation 67 of the KSERC (Conduct of Business) (Amendment) Regulations 2014, any person or party affected by the decision, direction or order of the Commission may, within forty five days of making such decision, direction or order, apply for a review.
 In case, an opportunity of being heard is given to the party, the appropriate orders have to be passed within 30 days of the date of final hearing.
-While the matter was under the consideration of the Commission, model code of conduct for the General Elections was effective and hence the Commission after hearing the matter on 19-3-2019 has to reserve the issue of the order till the expiry of effect of the model code of conduct. - 10.
-KSEB Ltd has taken up following issues in the review petition: (a) determination of normative loan and interest thereof, (b) disallowance of the cost of excess employee, (c) disallowance of depreciation on grants and contribution, (d) disallowance of Section 3(1) duty, (e) changes on account of fair value adjustments and (f) arrears of interest on GPF.
-Each of these items are taken up below: - 11.
-As the first issue, KSEB Ltd has claimed that the interest on loan was not properly considered by the Commission.
-The interest charges were approved on a normative basis.
-According to KSEB Ltd there is an error apparent on the computation of net fixed assets and consequently the normative loan as on 1-4-2015 on account of the omission of the depreciation clawed back in earlier years.
-The Commission has determined the total depreciation allowed till 1-4-2015 at Rs.6135.25 crore and worked out the NFA as on 1-4-2015.
-According to KSEB Ltd though the Commission has rightly excluded the disallowed depreciation, due to difference in the rate; however, Commission has not considered the extent of depreciation disallowed on account of assets created out of contribution and grants (Rs.689.40 crore) as shown below:
+While the matter was under the consideration of the Commission, model code of conduct for the General Elections was effective and hence the Commission after hearing the matter on 19-3-2019 reserved the issue of the order till the expiry of effect of the model code of conduct. - 9.
+The issues raised by KSEB Ltd in the review petition is taken up as shown below: As per the petition, KSEB Ltd has claimed that the Commission has made disallowances under interest on loan availed of and instead the interest on loan were granted on normative basis.
+According to KSEB Ltd while doing so there is an error apparent on the computation of the net fixed assets as on 1-4-2015 on account of the omission of the depreciation clawed back in earlier years.
+The total depreciation allowed till 1-4-2015 has been determined at Rs.6135.25 crore and the same was considered to workout the NFA as on 1-4-2015.
+According to KSEB Ltd, the Commission has rightly excluded the disallowed depreciation, due to change in the rate.
+However, the Commission did not consider depreciation disallowed on account of assets created out of contribution and grants (Rs.689.40 crore) as shown below: